Department of Building Services Engineering

 Doctor of Philosophy / Master of Philosophy

-The Department of Building Services Engineering (BSE) was officially established in December 1981 under the Division of Applied Science at the Hong Kong Polytechnic.
-After the establishment of The Hong Kong Polytechnic University in 1994, BSE became part of the Faculty of Construction and Land Use, which is now known as the Faculty of Construction and Environment (FCE).
+The Department of Building Services Engineering (BSE) was officially established in December 1981, and has become one of largest BSE departments worldwide.
 As a leading provider of trained professionals in building services for the unique environment of Hong Kong, research in BSE focuses on the quality of the environment, energy efficiency and the safety and resilience of buildings to effectively address the contemporary concerns and future challenges of urban environments.
 Its core mission is to devise and improve engineering systems to promote the health and well-being of building occupants by providing sanctuary from the elements and from the extremes of temperature, noise, light, toxins and pathogens at the lowest cost in energy and resources.
 It offers a range of undergraduate and postgraduate degree programmes serving the needs of local industry at various levels.

-The Department is home to 23 full-time academic staff members at Assistant Professor level and above, whose expertise spans a wide range of areas, including various aspects of sustainability; building energy, heating, ventilation and air-conditioning systems; fire and safety engineering; electrical technology; public health; indoor environmental engineering; architectural engineering; computer-aided design and facilities management.
+The research in the Department is comparable to that in reputed universities worldwide on the discipline of Building Environment, as evidenced by the research output of a notable international ranking organisation.
+The expertise of BSE academic staff spans a wide range of areas, including aspects of sustainability; building energy, heating, ventilation and air-conditioning systems; fire and safety engineering; electrical technology; public health; indoor environmental engineering; architectural engineering; computer-aided design and facilities management.

 A full range of facilities and equipment are available in the Department of Building Services Engineering (BSE) to support teaching, research and consultancy work.
 The specialist facilities include the following.